 One of the most exciting parts about building a custom home is the design process.
 It’s the part where you get to dream and be creative about what you would like to see in your home.
 Designing your home is one of the first steps in the process.
 If you already have a design, perfect!
 If you don’t, our award-winning designers will walk you through some of the steps.Read more

-We have worked with a few clients over the years that needed to have a larger living space but didn’t have the land or the budget to build a 5,000 square foot custom log home.
+Over the years we have worked with a few clients that wanted to create larger living spaces but didn’t have the land or the budget to build a new 5,000+ square foot custom log home.
 With that being said, there are ways to maximize space and create the home you want with the space you currently have.
-We recommend that homeowners consider building a home to the maximum size that they could and then adding outdoor living areas to create additional living space.
+We recommend that homeowners consider building a home to the maximum size that they could and then add outdoor living areas to create additional living space.
 Think of it as your very own oasis for relaxing and entertaining friends and family.Read more